Skip to main content

 Nishinomaru Garden: A Japanese Garden with Over 400 Cherry Trees

-The entrance fee is 200 yen and opens from 9:00 a.m. to 17:00 p.m.
-(March-October) and 9:00 a.m. to 16:30 p.m.
-(November-February).
+The entrance fee is 200 yen, and the garden is open from 9am to 5pm (March – October) and 9am to 4:30pm (November – February).
 Admission is until 30 minutes before closing.
-The park is closed on Mondays (or the following day if Monday is a national holiday) year-end and New Year holidays (Dec.
-28 to Jan.
-4)
+The park is closed on Mondays (or the following day if Monday is a national holiday), year-end, and New Year holidays (December 28 to January 4)

 A row of cherry trees is scattered along the castle’s outer moat.
 In this area, there are also grassy spaces to relax and admire the beautiful flowers that appear to be pinkish and white clouds.

-Sakura Tunnel at Kema Sakuranomiya Park, Osaka’s Cherry Blossom “Temple”
+Sakura Tunnel at Kema Sakuranomiya Park, Osaka’s Cherry Blossom Temple

-Kema Sakuranomiya Park (馬桜之宮公園) stretches for 4km along the Okawa River (大川), which is flanked by rows of cherry trees whose flowers appear to float on the water.
+Kema Sakuranomiya Park stretches for 4km along the Okawa River, which is flanked by rows of cherry trees whose flowers appear to float on the water.
 It also offers stunning views of Osaka Castle, which watches over the city on the horizon, and the modern skyscrapers in the area that are reflected in the water as if it were a mirror.

 This park is the pride of the locals, not only for the sakura, but also for its multitude of green spaces, recreational areas, and an artificial beach in the river!
 Although bathing is not allowed here, it’s a good place to refresh yourself, sunbathe, play sports, and even build a sandcastle.

 Kema Sakuranomiya Park is a place where local people go running or cycling throughout the year.
 But, as you may have already noticed, in spring, hanami becomes the favorite “sport” of the Japanese.
-The park, which has more than 4,800 cherry trees of different species, is the perfect setting for sitting on the grass with friends or colleagues to eat, drink, talk and have a good time, especially at sunset.
+The park, which has more than 4,800 cherry trees of different species, is the perfect setting for sitting on the grass with friends or colleagues to eat, drink, talk, and have a good time, especially at sunset.

-Sakura Cruise on Okawa River
+Sakura Cruise on the Okawa River

 A different way to enjoy the cherry blossoms in Sakuranomiya is to do it from the water.
 It’s a unique opportunity to discover Osaka and its sakura from another perspective.
 There are different cruise companies that sail along the Okawa River between tunnels of cherry blossoms.